ray-project/ray/doc/source/ray-core/ray-dashboard.rst

 .. note::

   When using the Ray dashboard, it is highly recommended to also set up Prometheus and Grafana.
-  Ray dashboard has a tight integration with these tools, and core features such as :ref:`Metrics View <dash-metrics-view>` won't work without them.
+  They are necessary for critical features such as :ref:`Metrics View <dash-metrics-view>`.
   See :ref:`Ray Metrics <ray-metrics>` to learn how to set up Prometheus and Grafana.

 How to Guides